-- G8.1 If the Secretary to Academic Board1 considers that there may be grounds for appeal, the Chair of the Assessment Board or any other appropriate person will be requested to submit a written statement to the Secretary to Academic Board1 providing the required information.
-These written statements should be in a form suitable for use as evidence at an Appeal Panel. - G8.2 The Secretary to Academic Board1 decides whether, at first sight, there are grounds for the appeal to proceed by considering the following documents, where appropriate: - (a) The appeal submitted by the appellant; - (b) The relevant record of the Assessment Board including the appellant's detailed confirmed assessment grades; - $\textbf{(c)} \ \ \text{Provisional assessment grades where relevant};$ - (d) Written statements made to the Secretary to Academic Board concerning the case; - (e) For an appeal against a penalty imposed for academic misconduct: the academic misconduct file provided by the Secretary to Academic Board.
+G8.1 If the Secretary to Academic Board1 considers that there may be grounds for appeal, the Chair of the Assessment Board or any other appropriate person will be requested to submit a written statement to the Secretary to Academic Board1 providing the required information.
+These written statements should be in a form suitable for use as evidence at an Appeal Panel.

+G8.2 In normal circumstances, within 2 months of receiving the full appeal, the Secretary to Academic Board decides whether, at first sight, there are grounds for the appeal to proceed by considering the following documents, where appropriate:

+(a) The appeal submitted by the appellant;

+(b) The relevant record of the Assessment Board including the appellant's detailed confirmed assessment grades;

+(c) Provisional assessment grades where relevant;

+(d) Written statements made to the Secretary to Academic Board concerning the case;

+(e) For an appeal against a penalty imposed for academic misconduct: the academic misconduct file provided by the Secretary to Academic Board